zecarrera/python-pytest-example/README.md

 ## Summary
 This repo contains an example usage of pytest.

+It includes examples with:
+- Setup and teardown methods
+- Pytest mark to specify test tags
+- Pytest parametrize on test inputs
+- Pytest fixtures (local and global)
+- Mocking with unittest

 ## Setup
-You will need python installed
+Ensure python is installed

-Project uses pytest, so you need to run `pip install pytest`
+Project uses a couple of libs, so you need to run `pip3 install pytest requests`

-TODO: replace this with a requirements file to facilitate installing dependencies

 ## How to run tests
 ### Using pyCharm